omardelarosa/omardelarosa.github.io/_posts/1511974081367_static-hosting-saga-2.md

 ---

 After a bit more investigation yesterday, I realized that github pages forces my website headers to always be 30x.
 This is not ideal.
-Furthermore, it makes it tough to use `https` protocol for my custom domain which is now a requirement for appearing in any kind of search results.
+Furthermore, it makes it tough to use `https` protocol for my custom domain, which [google now favors in search results.](https://thenextweb.com/google/2015/12/17/unsecured-websites-are-about-to-get-hammered-in-googles-search-ranking/)

 Thought I was never one to fully [blog like a hacker](http://tom.preston-werner.com/2008/11/17/blogging-like-a-hacker.html), I'm now even closer to that hacker-blogging destiny by hosting this page via S3 + CloudFront.
 Without going too deep into the "why", I think with the limited time available for personal projects the low devops-y maintenance overhead for using static files instead of WordPress or fancy CMS is the main appeal.